likhonsex/Ship/README.md

 ---

+## How to contribute

+If you'd like to contribute, start by searching through the pull requests to see whether someone else has raised a similar idea or question.

+If you don't see your idea listed, and you think it fits into the goals of this guide, open a pull request.

+### 💡 Quick Tip for Beginners

+- Always create a new branch for your changes.
+- Write clear commit messages.
+- Test your changes locally before submitting a PR.
+- Follow the style guide.
+- Be patient during reviews.

+### Style guide

+If you're writing content, see the style guide to help your prose match the rest of the guides.

+---

 ## Open Source Guides

 Open source software is made by people just like you.
 Learn how to launch and grow your project.